SemanticComputing/person-name-finder/README.md

 Using [person name ontology (HENKO)](http://light.onki.fi/henko/en/) and [LAS](http://demo.seco.tkk.fi/las/) the application extractes probable names from given input text.

+### API

+The service has also a usable API for testing.
+The service API description can be found from [Swagger](https://app.swaggerhub.com/apis-docs/SeCo/nlp.ldf.fi/1.0.0#/name-finder/).

+### Publications

+* Minna Tamper, Petri Leskinen, Jouni Tuominen and Eero Hyvönen: Modeling and Publishing Finnish Person Names as a Linked Open Data Ontology.
+3rd Workshop on Humanities in the Semantic Web (WHiSe 2020), pp. 3-14, CEUR Workshop Proceedings, vol. 2695, June, 2020.

 ## Dependencies

 * Python 3.5.2